HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 These techniques are most helpful when something in the visual interface is redundant or unhelpful to assistive technology users.
 Hiding content from assistive technology should never be used to skip over content that is challenging to make accessible.

 Hiding and showing content is a prevalent pattern in modern interfaces, and it can be helpful to declutter hidden UI for everyone.
 Hide/show widgets should be making use of the `aria-expanded` attribute to indicate to assistive technology that something can be revealed when the control is activated and hidden when activated again.
 We found that 26% of desktop pages (up from 21% in 2020) and 25% of mobile pages (up from 21% in 2020) had at least one element with the`aria-expanded` attribute.

 ### Screen reader-only text

 A common technique that developers employ to supply additional information for screen reader users is to use CSS to visually hide a passage of text, but make it discoverable by a screen reader.
 Since `display: none;` prevents content from being present in the accessibility tree, there is a common pattern involving a specific set of declarations of CSS code.

+{{ figure_markup(
+  caption="Desktop websites with a `sr-only` or `visually-hidden` class", content="14.3%", classes="big-number", sheets_gid="960991314",
+  sql_file="sr_only_classes.sql"
+)
+}}

 The most common CSS class names for this <a hreflang="en" href="https://css-tricks.com/inclusively-hidden/">code snippet</a> (both by convention and throughout libraries like Bootstrap) are `sr-only` and `visually-hidden`.
 We found that 14% of desktop pages and 13% of mobile pages had one or both of these CSS class names.
 It is worth noting that there are screen reader users who have some vision, therefore over-reliance on visually hidden text could be confusing for some.